-The Ukrainian Institute of America organized the Ukrainian booth at the International Way section of the 92nd Street Y Street Festival.
-The International Way is a 13-year tradition and this was the first year that Ukraine was represented.
+On October 1, 2017, the Ukrainian Institute of America organized the Ukrainian booth at the International Way section of the 92nd Y Street Festival.
+The International Way is a 14-year tradition, and this was the second year that Ukraine was represented.